Djent-/GBALua/README.md

 GBALua
 ======

 Gameboy Advance development environment to use Lua.
 I had to use my serious CSI Google skills to even find this, so I figured it would be easier for other people to find if I put it on GitHub.
 Last I can tell, it was last updated in 2002 - 12 years ago at the time I'm writing this, and is obviously not using the newest version of Lua.
 I am not qualified to go through the code and figure out how to support whatever the latest version of Lua is, but maybe I will be someday.
+I also have no idea how to use this or if it's even usable, so you'll have to figure that out for yourself.

 ======
 From http://www.gatesboy.com/Lua/Documentation/FAQ.html